 Yes, you’ve read the title correctly, so you have.
 Speech in Northern Ireland is a thing all of its own.
 I’m sure you’re familiar with different countries having accents, and you may be able to tell the difference between the USA accents from Louisiana, Texas, and New Jersey.
-Northern Ireland, however is a much smaller country and there are dozens of accents and regional slang.
+Northern Ireland, however is a much smaller country and there are dozens of accents and regional slang, right down to the food.
 Even different areas of the city of Belfast different!
 I thought it would be fun to share with you how to spake Norn Iron – or a few of the words and phrases, anyway.

 How Till Spake Norn Iron